Developer-DAO/web3-ui/packages/hooks/README.md

 const greeterContract = useWriteContract('CONTRACT_ADDRESS', 'CONTRACT_ABI');
 const [execute, loading, error] = useTransaction(greeter.setGreeting);

-await execute([
-  'Hello, world!',
-  {
+await execute('Hello, world!', {
-    value: ethers.utils.parseEther('0.1'), // you can also use this for payable transactions },
-]); // will execute the transaction
+  value: ethers.utils.parseEther('0.1'), // you can also use this for payable transactions }); // will execute the transaction
 ```

 ---